MaayanLab/clustergrammer-docs/docs/_build_html/_sources/interacting_with_viz.txt

 Sidebar Interactions
 ====================
-Clustergrammer visualizations have a sidebar section that contain:
+Clustergrammer visualizations have a sidebar section that contain the following interactive components:

-- optional about section (see :ref:`clustergrammer_js_api`)
-- icon buttons: :ref:`share <share_heatmap>`, snapshot_, download_, cropping_
+- icon-buttons: :ref:`share <share_heatmap>`, snapshot_, download_, crop_
 - :ref:`Row and Column Reordering Buttons <row_col_reordering>`
 - :ref:`Row Search Box <search>`
 - :ref:`Opacity Slider<opacity>`
 - :ref:`Row Filter Sliders <interactive_dim_reduction>`
+- optional about section (see :ref:`clustergrammer_js_api`)

+The sidebar can be hidden by clicking the expand button at the top left of the heatmap and restored by clicking the menu button.

 .. _row_col_reordering:

 Row and Column Reordering
 =========================
-Clustergrammer allows users to order rows and columns based on:
+Clustergrammer's sidebar reordering-buttons allows users to order rows and columns based on:

 - sum or variance
 - hierarchical clustering order
 - label order

-by using the reordering-buttons on the sidebar.
 This can be useful for identifying broad patterns in your data.
 Users can also reorder their matrix based on the values in a single row/column by double-clicking the row/column labels.
 Similarly, users can reorder based on categorical information by double-clicking the category labels (see :ref:`interactive_categories`).
-For small matrices reordering events are animated to help users visually track the effects of the transformation.
+For small matrices reordering events are animated to help users visually track the effects of this transformation.

 .. _interactive_dim_reduction: